Intepat Logo

 Filing Form 18A without confirming publication statusForm 18A cannot be processed until the application is published.
 Applicants who file Form 18A before publication face procedural delay.If the application has not yet been published under Section 11A, file a request for early publication (Form 9) alongside Form 18A.

-This post is for informational purposes only and does not constitute legal advice.
-For advice specific to your situation, consult a registered patent or patent attorney.
+This article is for general informational purposes only and does not constitute legal advice.
+Reading this content does not create an attorney–client or agent–client relationship with Intepat IP.
+For advice on a specific matter, consult a qualified patent professional.

 Frequently Asked Questions

-The ISR and Written Opinion issued by the IPO-ISA are transmitted to all designated offices as part of the PCT file.
-Each national or regional office will independently assess patentability against its own law, but the ISR is publicly available and forms part of the file history.
-The weight given to the IPO-ISA’s Written Opinion varies by office.
-Some offices treat a positive Written Opinion favourably; others conduct independent examination regardless.
-The ISA choice does not restrict prosecution strategy in any designated office.
+The ISR and Written Opinion from the IPO-ISA are transmitted to all designated offices as part of the PCT file.
+Each national office independently assesses patentability under its own law; the weight given to the IPO-ISA Written Opinion varies by office.
+ISA choice does not restrict prosecution strategy in any designated country.

 No. Choosing India as ISA makes you eligible to file Form 18A, which places the application in a priority examination queue.
 It does not guarantee grant within a fixed timeframe.
 The overall timeline to grant depends on IPO workload, the number and complexity of objections raised in the First Examination Report (FER), and how promptly the applicant responds to those objections.
 Expedited examination accelerates queue position; it does not eliminate substantive examination.